Sanchayan1996/Suicide-Rate-Statistical-Analysis-SAS/README.md

 ## Overview

 This project investigates patterns in suicide mortality across selected Asian and European countries, with particular emphasis on economic and demographic factors.

 The analysis examines whether GDP per capita is associated with suicide rates and whether suicide rates differ significantly across age groups.

-The project was originally completed as part of the Data Analysis and Statistics module of my MSc in Data Analytics at the University of Huddersfield.
+The project was originally completed as part of the **Data Analysis and Statistics** module of my **MSc in Data Analytics at the University of Huddersfield**.

 ## Research Questions

 1. Is there an association between GDP per capita and suicide rates?
 2. Do suicide rates differ significantly across age groups?

-## Data
+## Dataset

-The analysis integrates suicide mortality, demographic, and economic indicators from publicly available datasets, including:
+The analysis combines publicly available suicide, demographic and economic data obtained from sources including:

 - World Health Organization (WHO)
 - World Bank
 - Kaggle

-Variables considered include:
+The dataset contains information on:

 - Country
 - Year
 - Sex
 - Age group
-- Suicide count
+- Number of suicides
 - Population
 - Suicide rate per 100,000 population
 - GDP per capita
+- GDP for year
-- Continent
+- Geographic region

-The analysis focuses on six selected countries:
+The analysis focused on six countries with historically high suicide rates:

 **Asia**
 - Japan